 Pool lighting not only provides safety for swimmers at night, but it also enhances the overall pool experience.
 There are a variety of pool lights to choose from, and each has its own unique benefits.

 A pool cover is an essential piece of pool equipment.
-It helps to keep the pool clean and free of debris, and it also helps to reduce evaporation.
+It helps to keep the pool clean and free of debris, and it also helps to reduce evaporation from the heat and wind.

 Essentials of Weekly Pool Maintenance